 The trainees should acquire an understanding of the different forms of radioactive decay, their effects on human tissue, how basic nuclear medicine imaging devices work and the factors which effect image quality.
-This should be achieved within the first year of the trainee's appointment with further in depth knowledge gained before CCT
+This should be achieved within the first year of the trainee's appointment with further in depth knowledge gained before CCT/CESR (CP) in Nuclear Medicine.

-4. Assessment of patient's condition and appropriateness of diagnostic test:

-An understanding of why nuclear medicine tests are required and how the patient's condition can affect the interpretation of the diagnostic image.
+4. Assessment of patient's condition and appropriateness of diagnostic test: An understanding of why nuclear medicine tests are required and how the patient's condition can affect the interpretation of the diagnostic image.
 These skills will be acquired throughout the course

-5. An understanding of how to conduct nuclear medicine tests and the skills to report those tests accurately and understand how these results fit into the patient's ongoing management:

-These will include interaction with referring clinicians both informally and through formal MDMs.
+5. An understanding of how to conduct nuclear medicine tests and the skills to report those tests accurately and understand how these results fit into the patient's ongoing management: These will include interaction with referring clinicians both informally and through formal MDTs.

-Training in these areas will be delivered in a method that shows progression from the simplest procedures defined as level 1 in the first two years of training to the most complex studies and therapies performed in the last 2 years of training (level 2 and 3) studies.
-However these are not isolated and the competencies gained in performing level 1 procedures will be essential for progression to level 2 and 3 competencies
+Training in these areas will be delivered in a method that shows progression from the simplest procedures defined as level 1 in the first 4 years of training to the most complex studies and therapies performed in the last 2 years of training (level 2 and 3) studies.
+However these are not isolated and the competencies gained in performing level 1 procedures will be essential for progression to level 2 and 3 competencies.

-6. To understand the appropriate and safe administration of radionuclide therapy and relevant patient aftercare for the patient and their families:

-This will include the indications for radionuclide therapy, patient preparation, radiation protection for both nuclear medicine and other hospital staff and the patient's family as well as the legal framework for the safe administration of radionuclide therapy, the mechanisms required for administration, expected side effects and effective follow-up following therapy.
-Training in these aspects will be delivered throughout the 4 years but will be a main focus of year 4 to allow those with radionuclide radiology to gain a CCT in Nuclear Medicine

-7. Communication with patients and other members of the nuclear medicine team:

-These skills will also be strengthened through the generic curriculum but with special emphasis on the uses of radionuclides for diagnosis and therapy

-8. Understanding the inter-relationship of nuclear medicine studies and other diagnostic tests:

-Training in these aspects will occur both throughout the course but also with special reference to cross-sectional radiology as a specific rotation.

-9. Building skills in communicating results of investigations with clinicians:

-This will be occurring throughout the course aided by the generic training and skills learnt in Foundation years and core medical training or equivalent.

-10. Safe and appropriate uses of interventions such as cardiac testing:

-This will include both physical and pharmacological stress and maintaining skills in cardiac resuscitation again building on skills gained in Foundation and Core Medical Training.

-11. Understanding the role of the Nuclear Medicine Physician as a medical profession in the health service

-12. Promoting personal and professional development.
+- 6. To understand the appropriate and safe administration of radionuclide therapy and relevant patient aftercare for the patient and their families: This will include the indications for radionuclide therapy, patient preparation, radiation protection for both nuclear medicine and other hospital staff and the patient's family as well as the legal framework for the safe administration of radionuclide therapy.
+The mechanisms required for administration, expected side effects and effective follow-up following therapy.
+Training in these aspects will be delivered throughout the 6 years but will be a main focus of years 4-6. - 7.
+Communication with patients and other members of the nuclear medicine team: These skills will also be strengthened through the generic curriculum but with special emphasis on the uses of radionuclides for diagnosis and therapy - 8.
+Understanding the inter-relationship of nuclear medicine studies and other diagnostic tests: Training in these aspects will occur both throughout the course but also with special reference to cross-sectional radiology as a specific rotation. - 9.
+Building skills in communicating results of investigations with clinicians: This will be occurring throughout the course aided by the generic training and skills learnt in Foundation years and core medical training or equivalent. - 10.
+Safe and appropriate uses of interventions such as cardiac testing: This will include both physical and pharmacological stress and maintaining skills in cardiac resuscitation again building on skills gained in Foundation and Core Medical Training. - 11.
+Understanding the role of the Nuclear Medicine Physician as a medical profession in the health service - 12.
+Promoting personal and professional development. - 13.
+To integrate competencies acquired in clinical radiology and nuclear medicine to enhance patient management